Weald-Creative/Kairos-SDK-iOS/README.md

 # Guide
 Kairos is the easist way include face-recognition technology in your iOS apps.
-This document shows you how to integrate the Kairos SDK into your iOS app.
+This document shows you how to integrate the Kairos SDK into your own iOS app.